ArentasMeinorius/FoodWaste/3aprasas.md

 ![Remove food product from reservation in individual food product page](Assets/lab3/IndividualFoodProductCancellationDialog.png "Remove food product from reservation in individual food product page")

+\clearpage

 Robustness diagram:

 ![Cancel reservation robustness diagram](Assets/lab3/UseCase2.1Robustness.png "Cancel reservation robustness diagram")

 \clearpage

-3.Allergen list for sold food products
+## Allergen list for sold food products

 Diagram:

 ![Allergen information use cases](Assets/UseCaseDiagram3.png "Allergen information use cases")

-3.1 Add a new allergen to the users allergen list
+### Add a new allergen to the users allergen list

 Main scenario: A logged-in user clicks the profile button in the top right corner.
 The system displays a drop-down menu from the button in the same page.
 The user clicks the “Personal allergens“ button.
 The system shows a new page with a list of his allergens.
 The user clicks “Add new“ button above the list.
 The system removes the “Add new“ button.
 The system adds a drop-down list to the top of the allergen list and a deactivated “select“ button in the same page.
 The user clicks on the drop-down list and scrolls down it until he finds the allergen and clicks on it.
 The system shows the selected allergen in place of the drop-down list and enables the “Select“ button.
 The user clicks the “Select“ button.
 The system instantly adds the allergen into the list of allergens in the shown page, deactivates the “Select“ button and show a check mark next to the “Select“ button.

 ![Main scenario part 1](Assets/lab3/UseCase3/UseCase3.1-Main1.png "Sketch")